 Working with the GRI to provide businesses with the tools they need to be a force for good, the UN Global Compact has engaged nearly 10,000 companies of varying sizes in their corporate sustainability efforts.

 Lastly, the corporate action group, SDG Recording, offers a platform for businesses to improve their SDG reporting literacy through participation in various learning programs, discussions, and live events around the world.

 GRI Standards for a New Kind of Business

 The business landscape is changing.
-From investors to customers to employees -- all across the value chain -- purpose is motivating business decisions more than ever.
+From investors to customers to employees -- all across the value chain -- the purpose is motivating business decisions more than ever.
 This means businesses must respond.
 They must pursue value creation that goes beyond simple dollar signs.

 As businesses make such changes, exploring the impacts of their operations, inside and out, the evidence of that purpose needs to be communicated authentically, consistently, and accessibly.
 The GRI standards enable businesses to do that.

-Lastly, as we have mentioned, the accessibility of impact reporting with the GRI is clearly demonstrated with every report uploaded to the global database.
+Lastly, as we have mentioned, the accessibility of impact reporting with the GRI is demonstrated with every report uploaded to the global database.
 Transparency grows with each one.

 So, whichever sector you may find yourself in, or whatever the size of your company, the Global Reporting Initiative can help jumpstart an impact reporting (and impact management) process.
 If you’ve already begun, it may be what you need to refine that process even more.